*FAQs at the bottom of article*

 UPDATED 1/18/2024

-When it comes to workplaces, few could be as interesting as the squad room in Barney Miller.
+When it comes to workplaces, few could be as interesting as the squad room in the tv show Barney Miller.
 From January 1975 to May 1982, the sitcom presented a refreshing look at supposed crime drama.
 For its lighthearted but heartfelt presentation, it earned praise from actual law enforcement.
-Because most of the action took place in one area, Barney Miller needed a solid cast to carry it.
+Because most of the action took place in one area, Barney Miller needed a solid actors to carry it.
 Fortunately, it did.

 1. Hal Linden (Barney Miller)